Occupation of the Baltic states: Restorations of independence

 The period of stagnation brought the crisis of the Soviet system.
 The new Soviet leader Mikhail Gorbachev came to power in 1985 and responded with glasnost and perestroika.
 They were attempts to reform the Soviet system from above to avoid revolution from below.
 The reforms occasioned the reawakening of nationalism in the Baltic republics.
 The first major demonstrations against the environment were Riga in November 1986 and the following spring in Tallinn.
-Small successful protests encouraged key individuals and by the end of 1988 the reform wing had gained the decisive positions in the Baltic republics.
+Small successful protests encouraged key individuals and by the end of 1988, the reform wing had gained the decisive positions in the Baltic republics.
 At the same time, coalitions of reformists and populist forces assembled under the Popular Fronts.
 The Supreme Soviet of the Estonian Soviet Socialist Republic made the Estonian language the state language again in January 1989, and similar legislation was passed in Latvia and Lithuania soon after.
-The Baltic republics declared their aim for sovereignty: Estonia in November 1988, Lithuania in May 1989 and Latvia in July 1989.
+The Baltic republics declared their aim for sovereignty: Estonia in November 1988, Lithuania in May 1989, and Latvia in July 1989.
 The Baltic Way, that took place on 23 August 1989, became the biggest manifestation of opposition to the Soviet rule.
-In December 1989, the Congress of People's Deputies of the Soviet Union condemned the Molotov–Ribbentrop Pact and its secret protocol as "legally deficient and invalid."
+In December 1989, the Congress of People's Deputies of the Soviet Union condemned the Molotov–Ribbentrop Pact and its secret protocol as "legally untenable and invalid."

-On 11 March 1990 the Lithuanian Supreme Soviet declared Lithuania's independence.
+On 11 March 1990, the Lithuanian Supreme Soviet declared Lithuania's independence.
 Pro-independence candidates had received an overwhelming majority in the Supreme Soviet elections held earlier that year.
 On 30 March 1990, seeing full restoration of independence not yet feasible due to large Soviet presence, the Estonian Supreme Soviet declared the Soviet Union an occupying power and announced the start of a transitional period to independence.
 On 4 May 1990, the Latvian Supreme Soviet made a similar declaration.
 The Soviet Union immediately condemned all three declarations as illegal, saying that they had to go through the process of secession outlined in the Soviet Constitution of 1977.
 However, the Baltic states argued that the entire occupation process violated both international law and their own law.
 Therefore, they argued, they were merely reasserting an independence that still existed under international law.